Who they were: Victims of the deadliest California wildfire

 Larry Brown, 72, of Paradise, was found in a recliner next to his wife, Cheryl Brown.

-Richard Brown, 74 of Concow, was found under his pickup truck outside his home, where he tried to hide from the fire.
+Richard Brown, 74 of Concow, was found outside his home under his pickup truck, where he tried to hide from the fire.

 Andrew Burt, 36 of Paradise, was found just outside the front passenger side door of a minivan with his dog.
-He was in the minivan trying to escape when the van was overcome by the fire.
-Three other vehicles with the remains of four other victims nearby.
+He was trying to escape in the minivan when it was overcome by flames.
+Three other vehicles with the remains of four other victims were nearby.

 Joanne Caddy, 75, of Magalia, was found inside her home.